-The project inter alia envisaged community mobilization and organization through the establishment of fisher groups within the target areas.
-Fisher folk groups were formed under male and female categories in order to compartmentalize experiences, as well as to allow attention to be dedicated to specific social problems each gender may face.
+The project envisaged community mobilization and organization through the establishment of fisher groups within the target areas.
+Fisher folk groups were formed under male and female categories to be dedicated to specific social problems each gender may face.
 These fisher groups were entrusted to ensure community participation in the effective management of marine resources and fisheries and to bring improvements in their livelihoods.
-The groups were to undergo a number of extensive training sessions to develop their capacity for positive management.
+The groups underwent a number of training sessions to develop capacity for positive management.

 It is well known that during fishing operations, fishermen target specific species for capture.
-Unfortunately, other animals become hooked or trapped when attracted to the bait or target catch, or are simply unable to avoid capture or entanglement in the fishing gear.
-Such bycatch is a widespread problem in all fisheries and in all seas, sparing no group of animals.
+Unfortunately, other animals become hooked or trapped when attracted to the bait or target catch.
+Such bycatch is a widespread problem in all fisheries and in all seas.
 Often the scale of mortality is so high that it threatens the very survival of species and their environments.
 Every year, at least 7.3 million tonnes of marine life is caught incidentally, as bycatch.
-Some of the species which are considered protected, threatened and endangered can survive entanglement in the fishing nets if released as soon as they are brought on the fishing vessels.
-However, this requires training, as during the release process these animals may get endangered.

-Bycatch is also a serious issue in the fisheries based in three Union Councils i.e. Ibrahim Hayderi, Rehri and Mauripur.
-Considering the seriousness of the bycatch issues, it was envisaged to train the observers that are deputed on the fishing vessels for the safe release of protected, threatened and endangered species that get entangled in the fishing gears.
+Bycatch is also a serious issue in the fisheries based in three union councils i.e. Ibrahim Hyderi, Rehri and Maripur.
+Considering the seriousness of the issues, it was envisaged to train observers that are deputed on fishing vessels for the safe release of protected, threatened and endangered species that get entangled in the fishing gears.